2000–01 Sacramento Kings season

 The 2000–01 Sacramento Kings season was the 52nd season for the Sacramento Kings in the National Basketball Association, and their 16th season in Sacramento, California.
-The Kings had the sixteenth overall pick in the 2000 NBA draft, and selected small forward, and Turkish basketball star Hedo Türkoğlu.
+The Kings had the 16th overall pick in the 2000 NBA draft, and selected small forward, and Turkish basketball star Hedo Türkoğlu.
 During the off-season, the team acquired Doug Christie from the Toronto Raptors, and signed free agent Bobby Jackson.

-After two straight NBA playoff seasons, the Kings enjoyed another successful season by winning 14 of their first 18 games of the regular season, on their way to a 27–10 start as of January 20, 2001, and held a 31–15 record at the All-Star break.
-The Kings would make it into the NBA's elite status by challenging the Pacific Division all season, falling just one game short with a solid 55–27 record, finishing in second place and earning the third seed in the Western Conference; the team also posted three five-game winning streaks, which was their longest winning streak during the regular season.
+With the addition of Christie and Jackson, the Kings got off to a fast start by winning 14 of their first 18 games of the regular season, on their way to a 27–10 start as of January 20, 2001, and later on held a 31–15 record at the All-Star break.
+The Kings challenged the Pacific Division all season long, falling just one game short with a solid 55–27 record, finishing in second place and earning the third seed in the Western Conference; the team also posted three five-game winning streaks, which was their longest winning streak during the regular season.

-Chris Webber averaged 27.1 points, 11.1 rebounds, 4.2 assists, 1.3 steals and 1.7 blocks per game, and was named to the All-NBA First Team, while Peja Stojaković showed improvement becoming the team's starting small forward, averaging 20.4 points and 5.8 rebounds per game, and Christie averaged 12.3 points and 2.3 steals per game, and was named to the NBA All-Defensive Second Team.
+Chris Webber averaged 27.1 points, 11.1 rebounds, 4.2 assists, 1.3 steals and 1.7 blocks per game, and was named to the All-NBA First Team, while Peja Stojaković showed improvement becoming the team's starting small forward, averaging 20.4 points and 5.8 rebounds per game, and also leading the Kings with 144 three-point field goals, and Christie averaged 12.3 points and 2.3 steals per game, and was named to the NBA All-Defensive Second Team.
 In addition, Vlade Divac provided the team with 12.0 points and 8.3 rebounds per game, and Jason Williams contributed 9.4 points and 5.4 assists per game.
 Off the bench, Jackson contributed 7.2 points per game, while Scot Pollard averaged 6.5 points, 6.0 rebounds and 1.3 blocks per game, and Türkoğlu contributed 5.3 points per game, and was named to the NBA All-Rookie Second Team.